Pattiyal: Plot

+In the scene before the credits, Saami chats with Sappa at the restaurant where the former used to meet up with Kosi and Selva.
+It is also revealed in this scene that it was Saami who ordered Sappa to kill Selva in the first place and that he should pour sand on the part where he stabbed Selva so that he would be dead before the doctors could clean his wounds.
+Sappa requests Saami not to kill him like he killed off Kosi and Selva.
+The scene is shown as a deja-vu where Saami convinces Selva and Kosi that they are all part of this scheme together.
+Saami uses the same dialogue, "Koduthu Vachavan da nee" with the boy after telling him that they are like brothers to convince him that he and Saami are in the same team, letting the audience connect that Sappa will be killed too.

 Production

 After Arindhum Ariyamalum (2005), Vishnuvardhan decided to make a film on gangsters of Chennai and he spoke to "real hired killers" for a month.
 To make it emotional, he decided on the theme of "two orphans on the street" as main theme.
 The inspiration for Bharath's character was from an undisclosed Asian film while Arya's character was based on a real-life person.
 The filming was held at Chennai, Goa, Pondicherry and Coimbatore.
-The background scores of this movie were later reused by Yuvan Shankar Raja in the late-2006 release, Thimiru, written and directed by Tharun Gopi, which also was a commercial success.

 Soundtrack

 The soundtrack was composed by Vishnuvardhan's norm composer Yuvan Shankar Raja.
 It features 6 tracks overall with lyrics by Pa.
 Vijay.
 The interlude from the song "Aadaludan Paadalai Ketu" from Kudiyirundha Koyil (1968) composed by M. S. Viswanathan was re-used in the song "Namma Kattula Mazhai Peiyuthu" which was sung by Yuvan's father Ilaiyaraaja.
 The song "Poga Poga Boomi Virikirathe" proved a breakthrough for singer Vijay Yesudas.